 For your condenser coils outside, you actually have an even better option: a garden hose.
 Once again, make sure the energy to your outdoor unit has been completely shut off, and then remove the top from your coil housing using the right wrenches and set it aside.
 Then take a garden hose and spray down the inside of your unit to remove much of the dirt and dust from your coils straight away.
 Use a brush to scrub off any stubborn spots that refuse to give way.
 Once your coils have been cleaned, replace the lid, ensure your fan is spinning freely, replace the top, tighten it down adequately, and then turn the electricity back on.
 Your air conditioner should start running smoothly and more efficiently again almost immediately.

 Condenser coil cleaning is a service that’s usually included in a maintenance tune-up that our highly-trained and certified technicians can provide you with.
-Schedule your appointment today by calling Del-Air Heating, Air Conditioning and Plumbing at (888) 831-2665!
+Schedule your appointment today by calling Del-Air Heating and Air Conditioning at (888) 831-2665!